sfwnisme/school-management-system/README.md

 ### Backlog

+- [ ] create a condition for every api request that invoked using the buttons to check if the requirements and the validation steps accomplished before invoking the request function ex: `updateUser(user:IUser)`
 - [ ] forget password endpoint with the code and email.
 - [ ] instructors udpate, create.
 - [ ] user and the current user's profile.